 Sugar Rush - season three, episode thirty-eight (original airdate: 09/09/13)

 - No edits!
 However, there is something kind of interesting about this episode, and how it was aired over here.
 As you may notice, this episode aired after "Exit 9B".
 My theory for why this happened is that.. the same week that "Exit 9B" aired (half term, if you're wondering; new eps often air during half term), two new episodes of Adventure Time had aired earlier on in the week.
-I'm guessing that CN UK didn't want to show two eps of one show and only one of the other, but as they only had one episode left in season three to air, they had no choice but to show "Exit 9B" instead, which, being a 30 minute special, counts as two episodes production-wise.
+I'm guessing that CN UK didn't want to show two eps of one show and only one of the other, but as they only had one episode left in season three to air (and they couldn't jump ahead and show, say, "Starter Pack", since it would spoil the events of "Exit 9B"), they had no choice but to show "Exit 9B" instead, which, being a 30 minute special, counts as two episodes production-wise.
 If that makes sense ^^; Again, this is just a guess, but it sounds pretty plausible to me.

 Bad Kiss - season three, episode thirty-nine (original airdate: 29/04/13)